Oyku-gokce/DataScience-Classification/README.md

 ## The Project Summary
 Random Forest, KNN and Naive Bayes also seem to have the ability to correctly recognize and distinguish negative classes in all 3 models, as their specificity values are high.
 Positive prediction values are high in Random Forest, which shows us that the model is capable of correctly recognizing and distinguishing positive classes.
 In addition to Random Forest, KNN and Naive Bayes have a weaker ability to recognize and distinguish positive classes because their positive prediction values are low.

-The inter-class sensitivity values of the model we trained with KNN are low.
-While the sensitivity values between classes of the model we trained with random forest are more balanced and higher, the model we trained with naive Bayes is similar to random forest, but the sensitivity values between classes are different.
+The inter-class sensitivity values of the model I trained with KNN are low.
+While the sensitivity values between classes of the model I trained with random forest are more balanced and higher, the model we trained with naive Bayes is similar to random forest, but the sensitivity values between classes are different.

 Random forest has higher accuracy and kappa values than the other two models.
 This model seems to better balance cross-class sensitivity.